gabrielfalcao/lettuce/docs/reference/terrain.rst

 the "terrain"
 =============

-terrain is a "pun" with lettuce and its "living place", its about setup and teardown, and general hacking on your lettuce tests.
+Terrain is a "pun" with lettuce and its "living place", its about setup and teardown, and general hacking on your lettuce tests.

 .. _terrain-py: